 - If using prepared lentils, reduce the amount of water by one-half (2 ½ cups).

-- After the lentil and rice mixture is cooked, remove from the heat and replace the cover on the pot with a kitchen towel.
+- After cooking the lentil and rice mixture, remove it from the heat and replace the cover on the pot with a kitchen towel.
 This helps the rice and lentil mixture finish cooking.
-Then fluff with a fork.
+Then, fluff with a fork.

-- I served it with Oil-Free Vegan Garlic Cilantro Naan Vegan Tzatziki (Greek Yogurt Sauce) and hummus.
+- I served it with Vegan Tzatziki (Greek Yogurt Sauce) and hummus.

 - Mujaddara stores well in the refrigerator for up to 5 days.